• 2021

 Berkeley Technology Law Journal, vol. 39, p.
 1091

 Introduces the concept of "second-degree" intellectual property: works and inventions produced by AI machines that are themselves built, programmed, and trained by humans, but where there is no human proximate cause for the specific output.
 Drawing on the causation framework from tort law, the article distinguishes simple "but for" causation — insufficient for IP protection — from proximate causation, which requires a direct causal link between a human creative or inventive act and the output.
-Argues that machines are not authors and cannot be inventors as a matter of law, that the "if value, then right" trope should be firmly rejected, and that any extension of IP protection to second-degree outputs should require a systematic showing that it would advance human progress.
+Argues that any extension of IP protection to second-degree outputs should require a systematic showing that it would advance human progress.

 • 2024